The Energy Institute (EI) publishes a wide range of technical guidance documents, research papers and standards to support the energy industry.

 EI Technical Partner employees have free access to all T+I resources.
 Other levels of EI membership provide a 25% discount on most EI publications.

-Explore Technical Partners and member benefitsWhat's new
+Explore Technical Partners and member benefitsWelcome to the new and improved Publications site!

 What's new